Latency Adjustable Transformer Encoder for Language Understanding: Related Works

 \section{Related Works}

 Pruning-based methodologies have been extensively explored in the existing body of literature, with categorizations based on distinct pruning approaches.
 In weight pruning methods, the model's weights are systematically pruned according to a predetermined threshold \cite{wiedemann2019compact, jiang2022model, tang2022automatic, ganesh2022slimming}.
 Head and channel pruning methods extend their scope by entirely excising a channel or head of the network \cite{ma2022small, chen2023three, guan2022dais, peng2022recnas, qian2023hierarchical, liu2022soks, zheng2022model, salehinejad2021edropout, zhang2021structadmm, chen2020dynamical, lin2021network}.
 Layer and block pruning strategies \cite{li2022stage, zhou2021evolutionary, bian2021subarchitecture}, involve the targeted removal of entire layers or blocks within the network.
 Token and word-vector pruning methods, adopting a more fine-grained approach, focus on the selective removal of specific tokens or word-vectors within the model \cite{goyal2020power, dai2020funnel, kim2022learned}.
-This taxonomy elucidates the diverse avenues explored within the pruning paradigm, each contributing uniquely to the overarching goal of network optimization.
+This classification clarifies the various approaches taken in the pruning paradigm, each playing a unique role in achieving the overall goal of optimizing networks.